YUL - BEY

 • BEY hosts LAT Lounge, Beirut Lounge, and Cedar Lounge on the Second Floor Airside of the Terminal Building.
 LAT allows passengers to pay at the door whenever space is available while the other two admit passengers through lounge membership programs.

-Top 5 airlines serving from Montreal to Beirut
+Reviews of the top 5 airlines flying from Montreal to Beirut

 See real verified KAYAK customer reviews for airlines flying from Montreal to Beirut.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.